GlennVodra/OS-Development/README.md

 # OS-Development
-Learning how to build a simple OS
+Learning how to build a simple OS\
+Now developed with the help of Windows Subsystem for Linux

 Reference: https://www.youtube.com/playlist?list=PLHh55M_Kq4OApWScZyPl5HhgsTJS9MZ6M